CoolPluginsTeam/language-switcher-for-elementor-polylang/readme.txt

 ### Why Use This Plugin?

-**Language Switcher for Elementor & Polylang** provides a seamless integration between Polylang and Elementor.
+**Elementor Language Switcher for Polylang** provides a seamless integration between Polylang and Elementor.
 Here's why it’s a must-have for multilingual Elementor websites:

 ✅ **Language Switcher Widget**
 ✅ **Translate Elementor Templates Easily**